arshPatchak/EDM-Portfolio/README.md

-remote_theme: pages-themes/dinky@v0.2.0
-plugins:
-- jekyll-remote-theme # add this line to the plugins list if you already have one
--
 # Enterprise Data Management Portfolio
 This page contains a collection of Enterprise Data Task in EDM course I am currently enrolled in
 # About Me